-Photography is full of odd terms and aspect ratio is one of them.
-What is aspect ratio?
-Aspect ratio in photography in layman terms refers to the relationship between the height of an image and the width of an image.
+Photography is full of odd terms, and aspect ratio is one of them.
+What is the aspect ratio?
+In simple terms, aspect ratio in photography refers to the relationship between the height of an image and the width.

 Understanding Aspect Ratio in Photography